-Course Code GERM 2224 Course German IIB: Culture Coordinating Unit German Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites GERM 1003 or equivalent Incompatible GERM 1012, GERM 2003 Course Description This course is designed to extend students' understanding of contemporary Germany.
-Information will be provided mainly in English but lectures will include film and print material in German and guest speakers will speak in German so students are gradually exposed to more complex issues in German and are thus given the opportunity to improve their listening and comprehension skills.
+Course Code GERM 2224 Course German IIB: Culture Coordinating Unit German Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites GERM 1003 or equivalent, new SACE Stage 2 Continuers' German with a scaled grade of B or higher or equivalent Incompatible GERM 2221 Course Description This course is designed to extend students' understanding of contemporary Germany by focussing on aspects of the society and the culture that are distinctively German.
+Students will gradually be exposed to more complex issues in German so that they will be able to expand their vocabulary and improve their listening, speaking and writing skills.
 The accompanying seminar will provide students with the opportunity to study topics in more depth through the discussion of various texts associated with issues presented in the lectures.

 The full timetable of all activities for this course can be accessed from Course Planner.